 Persian legend without a hijri date (translation: Defender of the religion of Muhammad.
 Shah Alam.
 Emperor.
 Shadow of the divine favour, put his stamp on the seven climes)

-Julus formula (translation: Struck at Murshidabad in the 19 year of his tranquil prosperity)
+Julus formula with mark S near left rim (translation: Struck at Murshidabad in the 19 year of his tranquil prosperity)

 Donation from Eric Wodak, 24/1/1983